 For entrepreneurship majors, Nate Meyer and Ty Vansteenburg, senioritis does not exist.

-They are powering through the final months of their senior year at Texas Christian University by re-opening the closed doors of a Jimmy John’s restaurant on University Drive and serving as the new co-owners of the franchise business.
+They are powering through the final months of their senior year at Texas Christian University by re-opening the shuttered doors of a Jimmy John’s restaurant just off campus and serving as the new co-owners of the franchise business.

-“We want to feed as many students as possible,” said Nate and Ty, as they prepare to launch their new business next week.
+“We want to feed as many students as possible,” said Nate and Ty, as they prepared to launch their new business at the start of this semester.

 Ty’s connection to Jimmy John’s runs deep.
 “My dad started franchising in 2001, and I was born in 2003, so Jimmy John’s has been part of my life since day one,” he said, adding that his first job at 14 was in his dad’s restaurant.

-Ty described the hands-on approach at Neeley as a game-changer.
+Ty described the hands-on approach in Neeley’s award-winning entrepreneurship program as a game-changer.

 “It’s interactive,” Ty explained.
 “We tackle real challenges.
 Professors share personal experiences, teaching us to avoid and handle pitfalls.”